Understanding Abandoned Property in Oklahoma

 The initial steps in the condemnation process are crucial for ensuring fair and systematic handling of condemned properties.

-First, the authority often the municipality or county, identifies properties that are in severe disrepair or pose a public threat.
-This determination typically comes after an inspection guided by local and state law codes.
+Initially, the governing body, typically the municipality or county, recognizes properties that are in significant disrepair or present a risk to public safety.
+This decision usually follows an evaluation in accordance with local and state regulations.

 Once identified, the condemning authority’s priority is to protect public interest, focusing on correcting buildings that are unsafe or harmful to community welfare.